-A career focused psychology degree ideal for students wishing to work in education, with hands-on school placements alongside core psychology modules.
+A career focused psychology degree ideal for students wishing to work in education, with hands-on placements in a range of settings, alongside core psychology modules.

 3 years (full-time)

 4 years (full-time) if opting for the additional placement year

 4 years (full-time) if opting for Foundation Year entry

 BSc (combined honours)

 These modules are those we currently offer and may be subject to change.